-The Fair Labor Standards Act (FLSA) contains Federal minimum wage rates and overtime (O/T) and child labor requirements.
-These requirements generally apply to any labor performed and may be pre-empted by other Federal standards such as the Davis Bacon Act , related prevailing wage requirements, and Contract Work Hours and Safety Standards Act O/T provisions.
-Only the Department of Labor (DOL) has the authority to administer and enforce FLSA.
+The Fair Labor Standards Act (FLSA) contains federal minimum wage rates and overtime (O/T) and child labor requirements.
+These requirements generally apply to any labor performed and may be pre-empted by other federal standards, such as the Davis Bacon Act, related prevailing wage requirements, and the Contract Work Hours and Safety Standards Act.
+Only the Department of Labor has the authority to administer and enforce FLSA.
 HUD will refer to the DOL any possible FLSA violations that are found on HUD developments.